Need to make cinnamon rolls for a crowd? This recipe for Big Batch Cinnamon Rolls is for you!

-Last week I shared with you this pretty picture.
+Last week I shared with you the pretty picture up above.
 It is a picture I took at my neighbor Carmen’s house.
 This is Carmen’s beautiful work!!

 Not only is it a pretty picture but it makes me drool just thinking about how yummy they are going to be and how good they will smell!
 Because Carmen shared some with us I know for a fact that they were yummy!

 I received quite a few emails and comments wanting more information about the rolls, the recipe and how my neighbor ships them so I have details for you today!